Tweens are imaginative and active creatures. Many tween girls love projects, activities, and keeping busy in general.

 - Try to get into the Guinness Book of World Records by doing something cool.

-- Start a blog on a topic of interest.
+- Start a blog or vlog on a topic of interest.

 - Find a job and save up for something special.